 Silver protein products are one of the three types of products being sold as “colloidal silver”.
-These products are sometimes labeled as “silver protein” or “mild silver protein” — and some are simply labeled as “colloidal silver” with no mention that the product contains a protein.
+These products are sometimes labelled as “silver protein” or “mild silver protein” — and some are simply labelled as “colloidal silver” with no mention that the product contains a protein.

 What is Silver Protein?